| Home / photography info / technical details |

-When travelling only with 35mm, I carry my system in a shoulder bag.
+When using a smaller system, I prefer a shoulder bag for the faster operation.
 I prefer those with a relatively low profile and as little padding as possible.
 In the past, only Domke bags met those criteria, but recently I have been using mostly a Lowepro Stealth Reporter that has a more useful volume.
+For a very light kit with three lenses or less, I have a Lowepro Off Trail 2 which I often carry in a larger backpack.

 I then store them in Printfile archival slide pages that I group in hanging folders by locations.
 I use the Pendaflex IronHide folders (I buy them on the web, as they can be difficult to find in office supply stores) that are made of plastic, rather than non-archival green carboard, like the folders most commonly found.
 The most commonly used folders go into metal (wood cabinets, while esthetically more pleasing, are not as archival because of the chemicals in the wood and glue) hanging files cabinets, while the others go into opaque plastic storage crates.
 Tranparencies are placed into archival carboard boxes bought at Light Impressions, which are stored in a metal cabinet.